digitalohm/assimil8or-helpers/README.md

 # Thanks

 Thanks to Gimber for allowing me to ping ideas and helping me with formulas.

+Thanks to Rossum Electro for making kewl modules, and special thanks to Marco at Rossum for putting up with my constant support requests :D

 The code was adapated from this stack answer https://stackoverflow.com/a/40652047